 < Breakeven Inflation Rate | Regular Bonds |

 David Enna at TIPS Watch tracked the breakeven inflation rate at the time when TIPS bonds were first issued versus the actual inflation experienced during their lifetime.
-The data showed the market is always wrong on what future inflation will be.
-Sometimes the market estimated too high.
+The data showed the market is always wrong about what future inflation will be.
+Sometimes the market estimated the future inflation too high.
 Sometimes the market estimated too low.

-You see the current 5-year breakeven inflation rate from a chart by the Federal Reserve Bank of St. Louis.
-It’s between 3% and 3.5% at this moment.
+You see the current 5-year breakeven inflation rate and 10-year breakeven inflation rate from the Federal Reserve Bank of St. Louis.
+It’s between 2.0% and 2.5% at this moment.
 You don’t know which way they’re wrong or by how much.

 When to Invest in TIPS